 Orange Zest for Added Flavor

 This recipe has orange zest added to both the tart crust and filling.
 This gives you a powerful punch of flavor.
 I'm a fan of using orange zest in baking.
 You can buy dried orange zest but fresh is always more flavorful.
+If you don't have orange zest, I've got you covered with these orange zest substitutions!

 Once you've combined all your ingredients into a bowl, the mixture will look runny.
 Don't despair!
 Everything will solidify after baking and cooling to room temperature.